Dear readers of ADxS.org, please forgive the disruption.

 5. Dopamine and stress

-More about this in detail under Dopamine and stress In the section Dopamine in the chapter Neurological aspects.
+More on this in detail at Dopamine and stress In the section Dopamine in the chapter Neurological aspects.

 1. Chrousos, Gold (1992): The concepts of stress and stress system disorders.
 Overview of physical and behavioral homeostasis.
 JAMA.
 1992 Mar 4;267(9):1244-52., zitiert nach Pacák, Palkovits (2001): Stressor Specificity of Central Neuroendocrine Responses: Implications for Stress-Related Disorders; Endocrine Reviews, Volume 22, Issue 4, 1 August 2001, Pages 502–548, https://doi.org/10.1210/edrv.22.4.0436